genomicsengland/docker-clamav/README.md

 ## Overview
 Clam AntiVirus toolkit gfor use with Patient Choice file upload capability.
-Branch alpine currently in use.
+Debian version currently in use for OSE support
 # Optimized

 Try the new alpine based version: